TrainzC99/AoC2024/README.md

 * On Sinterklaas/Saint Nicholas/Moș Nicolae, Kerstmis/Christmas/Crăciun and
 Oudejaarsavond/New Year's eve/Ajunul Anului Nou tags will be created.
 This will simply mark the progress at that point in time.

+## DAY1
+- So far I am waiting for the problem to be published.
+To my suprise, the origin of the website is located at UTC-5 which makes it 6h behind my current NL time.
+I guess I am waking up early.
+You know ...
+"Rise and shine, Mr. Freeman ... rise and shine" ... "early bird catches the worm" ... so on and so forth.

+-